 - Types of cars and features they’ve been browsing for

 For example, when Megan shows up, you know she lives alone in the city and has a beater of a sedan that’s 14 years old.
 Personalize her experience by offering her new sedans, and focus on the fun stuff she’s been missing out on, like heated seats and Bluetooth integration for her music.

 Never seen Megan before?
 No worries—identity resolution can still uncover these data points and insights, even when the visitor is anonymous and unauthenticated.

 Identity resolution is great for retention, too.

-Once Megan buys that new sedan, you can be sure to reach her across the channels she frequents, by appending hashed emails and MAIDS to her record.
+Once Megan buys that new sedan, you can be sure to reach her across the multiple channels she frequents, by appending hashed emails and MAIDS to her record.
 This means you can remind her when she’s due to come in for an oil change or preventative maintenance, and you can discreetly communicate any recalls that may pop up for her vehicle.